-The latest news: Uber is now available in Yangon area and sim cards can be purchase right at the Myanmar International Airport.
+The latest news: Uber is now NO LONGER available in Yangon area.
+However GRAB is now available in Yangon.
+Sim cards can be purchase right at the Myanmar International Airport.
 Usage of DATA is very reasonable in Myanmar and we recommend you to purchase it at the Airport.
 It is also available at Mobile shop next to our Inn.

 Antiques and archaeological valuable items are prohibited from being taken out of the country as they are considered National Treasures.

 Duty free allowance are: 2 bottles of liquor, 2 cartons of cigarettes, 100 cigars, 1.5 lbs. of tobacco and one-pint bottle of perfume or eau de cologne.

 Health and Insurance

 Health officials require certification of immunization against cholera and yellow fever if the traveler has travelled or stayed at affected areas within nine days before the arrival date.
 There are several hospitals and clinics in Yangon, some of which are under the Ministry of Health and some are privately owned.
 The Pun Hlaing International Hospital is the first international hospital in Myanmar.
 As such, it is the only in the developing stage for insurance of travelling and travelers.
 The insurance coverage amount may not be able to realize the full expense.
 Tourists are strongly suggested to make insurance policies at one’s country of from international institutions.
 It is highly recommended to inform the tour operator in Myanmar the contact points regarding the insurance matters in case of such urgency occurs; and the identification of the insurance company.